yesco/minisquel/README.md

 ## TODO:

+- columns default to only 7 chars, make it more adoptable? or default to --browse (and make it work?)
 - make alias table name optional, but maybe need to test for "uniqueness" (self-joins) select [foo.*] from foo foo order by 1
 - allow = and operators inside SELECT, maybe:
 - maybe: need a boolean type? (duckdb has, sqlite uses 0, 1)